ARYEH NUSSBAUM COHEN

 THE NEW YORK TIMES

-He currently resides in Northern California with his wife Abbi, and he serves as Western Region Soloist Representative on the board of the American Guild of Musical Artists, the union that represents America's operatic, dance, and choral artists.
+In recent years, Aryeh has given masterclasses at the San Francisco Conservatory of Music, University of Michigan, Buffalo Philharmonic, and his alma maters, Princeton University and Fiorello H. LaGuardia High School of the Arts.
+He currently resides in Northern California with his wife Abbi and son Eli, where he serves as Western Region Soloist Representative on the board of the American Guild of Musical Artists, the union that represents America's operatic, dance, and choral artists.

 Mr. Nussbaum Cohen is represented by Bill Palant/Étude Arts LLC.
 For full press kit materials and booking inquiries, please be in touch here.
 Other publicity materials can be downloaded as PDFs via the links below.